-Warm days and welcome rain means August gives way to an abundance of fresh produce.
+Warm days and welcome rain mean that August gives way to an abundance of fresh produce.
 Feast on it now or savor summer a little bit longer by preserving these fruits (and veggies) of Mother Nature’s labor by jamming, pickling, or canning them.
 We know the prospect of preserving can seem intimidating if you’ve never done it before, so we asked local experts for their best beginner tips.

 The first concern of canners new and old is safety.
 Pickling and jamming extends shelf life by using salts, sugars, and other elements to manipulate acidity levels and preserve items indefinitely.
 The best way to ensure you’re doing this correctly is to use trusted recipes and follow them to a tee.
 Linskey suggests picking up a copy of the Ball Blue Book of Preserving, “the classic ‘first bible’ of canning,” for go-to, dependable recipes.